Ralf Rangnick: Schalke 04

-After missing out on the role as assistant manager for the German national team to Joachim Löw, Rangnick was hired by Schalke 04 on 28 September 2004, after Jupp Heynckes left just weeks into the 2004–05 season.
+After missing out on the role as assistant manager for the Germany national team to Joachim Löw, Rangnick was hired by Schalke 04 on 28 September 2004, after Jupp Heynckes left just weeks into the 2004–05 season.
 Rangnick again tasted European action as the club had earned a UEFA Cup spot via the UEFA Intertoto Cup.
 His first match was in the UEFA Cup.
 Schalke won 4–0 against Metalurgs Liepājas.
 He led them through the group phase, but they exited in the knockout rounds to Shakhtar Donetsk.
 However, the DFB-Pokal was to prove more successful, as Rangnick took the club to the final, where they fell 2–1 to Bayern Munich.
-Bayern would also pip Rangnick's side in the league as Schalke ended as runners-up.
+Bayern would also pip Rangnick's side in the league, as Schalke ended as runners-up.

 The next season started well, with Rangnick defeating former club VfB Stuttgart 1–0 and securing the 2005 DFL-Ligapokal.
 Their second-place league finish of the previous year had also qualified them for the 2005–06 UEFA Champions League, Rangnick's first entry into the prestigious competition.
 However, the team would fail to progress beyond the group stage, and sat ten points off the pace in the Bundesliga, as well as having crashed 0–6 in the DFB-Pokal to Eintracht Frankfurt.
 Shortly before the winter break, these results prompted the club to dismiss Rangnick on 12 December 2005.
 He left with a record of 36 wins, 15 draws and 14 losses.

-1899 Hoffenheim
+TSG Hoffenheim

-Rangnick's next appointment as head coach was at 1899 Hoffenheim of the Regionalliga Süd for the 2006–07 season.
+Rangnick's next appointment as head coach was at TSG Hoffenheim of the Regionalliga Süd for the 2006–07 season.
 His first match was a 2–2 draw against 1860 Munich II on 5 August 2006.
 The team instantly won promotion and played the 2007–08 season in the 2.
 Bundesliga for their first time in their history.
 The stay in the 2.
 Bundesliga was short, as a second-place finish for Hoffenheim in 2007–08 earned the club, and Rangnick, promotion to the Bundesliga for the 2008–09 season.
 They also reached the quarter-finals of the DFB-Pokal.
 During the 2008–09 season, Hoffenheim reached the second round of the DFB-Pokal.
 In the first half of the season, Hoffenheim won 35 out of 51 available points, however in the second half, the club won only 20 out of 51 points to drop down to seventh place.

 During the 2009–10 season, Hoffenheim reached the quarter-finals of the DFB-Pokal.
-Hoffenheim finished in 11th place in the Bundesliga.
+Hoffenheim finished in eleventh place in the Bundesliga.
 On 2 January 2011, Rangnick resigned as head coach of Hoffenheim, citing the sale of midfielder Luiz Gustavo to Bayern Munich, of which he had not been informed, as his reason for resigning from the club.
 Rangnick's final match was a 2–0 win against Borussia Mönchengladbach on 21 December 2010 in the DFB-Pokal.
 Hoffenheim were in eighth place when Rangnick left the club.
 Rangnick finished with a record of 79 wins, 43 draws and 44 losses.